kwebio/kweb-core/docs/index.md

 programming language.
 You can think of it as a powerful Kotlin DSL that allows you to remote-control web browsers from a web server.

-Kweb allows you to interact with the browser DOM directly, for example here we create a `<p>` element and set its text:
+Even though your code runs on the server, Kweb allows you to interact with the browser DOM directly, for example here we create a `<p>` element and set its text:

 ```kotlin
 doc.body.p().setText("this is an example HTML paragraph")